mim-solutions/bert_for_longer_texts/README.md

 - a path to a directory with the downloaded model, e.g.: `./my_model_directory/`.

 ## Tests
+Additional requirements for running tests are in `tests/requirements.txt`.
 To make sure everything works properly, run the command ```pytest tests -rA```.
 As a default, during tests, models are trained on small samples on the CPU.

 ## Model classes